Immunohistochemistry - tissues

 Vagina Vagina 68 years, female FF:10204-103F6

-Tissue Cell Type: Using GTEx bulk RNAseq data to profile gene cell type specificity
+Tissue Cell Type resource: Using GTEx bulk RNAseq data to profile gene cell type specificity

-GTEx data was used in an integrative network analysis to determine the cell type specificity of all protein coding genes within a given tissue type.
-For more details on this analysis and the classifications, see the Tissue Cell Type section Methods Summary.
+GTEx data was used in a correlation-based integrative network analysis to determine the cell type specificity of all protein coding genes within a given tissue type.
+For more details on this analysis and the classifications, see the Tissue Cell Type sub-section of the Single Cell resource Methods Summary.

 scRNA-seq data